slhck/ffmpeg-normalize/README.md

 - `-ar SAMPLE_RATE, --sample-rate SAMPLE_RATE`: Audio sample rate to use for output files in Hz.

-    Will use input sample rate by default, except for EBU normalization, which will change the input sample rate to 192 kHz.
+    Will use the input sample rate by default, except for EBU normalization, which will change the input sample rate to 192 kHz.

-- `-koa, --keep-original-audio`: Copy original, non-normalized audio streams to output file
+- `-koa, --keep-original-audio`: Copy original, non-normalized audio streams to output the file

 - `-prf PRE_FILTER, --pre-filter PRE_FILTER`: Add an audio filter chain before applying normalization.